Odysseyseven/New-to-Github-and-Coding/README.md

 # I'm tired of my old job and want to move onto something better.
 # Ask me if you have any questions.
 # I'm gay, I've been married 11 years to my husband Eric and we have 2 dogs.
+# I have to puzzle things out for myself in order to understand how they work.
+# Here's to trying new things.